Iran Warns All Ships Must Coordinate with Its Forces in Strait of Hormuz or Face Attack

 Why It Matters

 This is a moment of extreme peril for the global economy and international security.
-A direct military clash between the US and Iran in the Strait of Hormuz could have catastrophic consequences.
-It would immediately halt a huge proportion of the world's oil supply, triggering a global recession.
+A direct military clash between the US and Iran in the Strait of Hormuz could have catastrophic consequences, immediately halting a huge proportion of the world's oil supply and triggering a global recession.
 The risk of miscalculation is exceptionally high.
-An accidental engagement between a US naval vessel and an IRGC patrol boat could quickly spiral into a full-blown war, drawing in regional powers like Saudi Arabia and Israel.
-The Iranian threat is a high-stakes gamble, designed to deter further US pressure and assert its own regional dominance, but it is a gamble that could easily backfire.
+An accidental engagement between a US naval vessel and an IRGC patrol boat could quickly spiral into a full-blown war, drawing in regional powers and destabilising the entire Middle East.
+The Iranian threat is a high-stakes gamble, designed to deter further US pressure and assert its own regional dominance, but it is a gamble that could easily backfire with devastating consequences for the global economy.
+Source: Wikipedia โ 2026 Strait of Hormuz Crisis.

 Local Impact